tarantool/doc/doc/how-to/db/crud.rst

 SELECT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`space.select <box_space-select>` request searches for a tuple or a set of tuples in the given space
+The :ref:`space_object.select <box_space-select>` request searches for a tuple or a set of tuples in the given space
 by the primary key.
-To search by the specified index, use :ref:`index.select <box_index-select>`.
+To search by the specified index, use :ref:`index_object.select <box_index-select>`.
 These methods work with any keys, including unique and non-unique, full and partial.
 If a key is partial, ``select`` searches by all keys where the prefix matches the specified key part.